kgn/resume/readme.md

 ### Blizzard Entertainment
 *February 2007 - Present*

-[Blizzard Entertainment](http://us.blizzard.com/en-us/) is a video game company known world wide for it's award winning titles like *World of Warcraft*, *Star Craft*, and *Diablo*.
+[Blizzard Entertainment](http://us.blizzard.com/en-us/) is a video game company known world wide for its award winning titles like *World of Warcraft*, *Star Craft*, and *Diablo*.

-During my time at Blizzard I was a software engineer for the cinematics team working on everything from animation to rendering.
-Creating tools used by artists, websites for approvals, and api's for other programmers.
+During my time at Blizzard I was a software engineer for the cinematics team working on everything from animation to rendering, creating tools used by artists, websites for approvals, and api's for other programmers.

 The most recent project I worked on was a ground up re-write of the lighting tool.
 This tool is a desktop application with the front end written completely with HTML, CSS/SASS, and coffeescript/javascript running inside of a custom build of chromium.
 My primary role on this team was to design the user interface/experience and build out most of it as well as build core functionality into the application.